igniterealtime/pade/README.md

-Pade
+P&agrave;d&eacute;
 =====

-[Pade] is the Yoruba word for "Meet".
-Pade (the "p" is pronounced explosively) is the renamed [Openfire Meetings] Chrome Extension.
+[P&agrave;d&eacute;] is the Yoruba word for "Meet".
+P&agrave;d&eacute; (the "p" is pronounced explosively) is the renamed [Openfire Meetings] Chrome Extension.
 It is based on the Jitsi Meet web application running inside a chrome extension.

 * Modern HTML5 user interface;
 * Openfire user authentication;